davidegreenwald/WordPress-Armory/readme.md

 * Install WordPress to add a site user.
 Don't use "admin."
 * If your host and plugin usage allows, set `.htaccess` and config files' permissions to 400, 440, or 640.

-Your login page will be at yourwebsite.com/core/wp-login.php.
+Your login page will be at yourwebsite.com/core/wp-login.php or /wp-admin.
 If you want, you can move this with a plugin, or change `/core` to something else, like `/wp`.

 ## Recommended Security Tools